 Latest scientific publications agree that a main concern in long spinal surgey and deformity management should be the Sagital Plane Alignment.
 Mechanical loading of the lumbar spinal muscles makes the difference after surgery.
 A well balanced sagittal profile means no loading for the lumbar spine, then a real correction of symptomatology.
 Our main goal is to stop symptoms.

 Sometimes, the correction of a sagittal malalignment means the use of heavy surgery like pedicle substraction osteotomies, which our team is performs under the best bleeding control and great technical expertise.
 But when possible, minimally invasive anterior or lateral wedging is used.

-Heavy deformity corrections are usually performed under neuromonitoring, which prevent damage to the nerves or dspinal cord due to correction maneuvers or access dissections.
+Heavy deformity corrections are usually performed under neuromonitoring, which prevent damage to the nerves or spinal cord due to correction maneuvers or access dissections.

-Get an approximate budget (no human intervention – no spam) and go for a Remote Examination.
-You will get a digitally signed medical report and your final budget for surgery in Alicante, SPAIN, under the highest European medical standards, in a hospital equipped with the latest technology.
+Get an approximate quotatiom (no human intervention – no spam) and go for a Remote Examination.
+You will get a digitally signed medical report and your final estimate for surgery in Alicante, SPAIN, under the highest European medical standards, in a hospital equipped with the latest technology.
 After examination, meet your doctor online for questions.